 Prayer is a deeply personal experience.
-No one should ever feel that they have to pray in a certain way, not even for the sake of gratitude.
-But what if you want to say a Thanksgiving prayer, for example, and you just don’t know where to begin.
-Or what if you want to write your own gratitude prayer to speak every day, and you’re simply not sure how to go about it.
+No one should ever feel that they have to pray continually in a certain way, not even for the sake of gratitude.
+But what if you want to say a Thanksgiving prayer to sing praise to God, and you just don’t know where to begin?
+Or what if you want to write your own gratitude prayer to speak every day, and you’re simply not sure how to go about it?

 If you are someone who is struggling with this, here are some tips to help you get started.

 - Always remember to give thanks to God for the immediate blessings you are experiencing such as the people and things in your life – your family and friends, your partner, your children, your pets, your home, etc.